UniversalDependencies/UD_Phrygian-KUL/README.md

 * 2026-05-15 v2.18
   * Corrections in annotation
   * Fixed readability of TM-identifiers in MISC-field.
-  * Old Phrygian texts added (Provenance M, Dd-101–105).
+  * Old Phrygian texts added (Provenances M, Dd including -104 and -105, HP).
   * Middle Phrygian texts added (W-11, G-12).
   * New Phrygian texts added (34.2, 67.1).
   * README.md updated for expansion of the corpus.